Frequently Asked Questions

 We will go over a counselling agreement which outlines what we can expect from each other and the practical details of counselling including confidentiality and cancellations.

 I like to learn a bit about you and what led you to counselling.
-This is so that I can start to get an understanding of what you want or need from counselling.
+This is so that I can start to get an understanding of what you hope to gain from the sessions.

 Together we can decide what you would like to focus on and how many (if any) more sessions you would like.
 At no point are you under any obligation to arrange more sessions.